ippontech/blog-usa/posts/lambda-execution-context-demystified.md

 # Why it matters
-As you can imagine, starting-up the _Execution Context_ takes more time than just invoking the function.
+As you can imagine, starting-up the _Execution Context_ can take some time but is inevitable before running the function for the first time.
 In the Serverless terminology, this is known as the _"cold start"_.
 The very first time your Lambda function is invoked, you have to wait for the _Execution Context_ to fully start.
 AWS is not billing for this amount of time, but the _cold start_ for the first invocation is an important tradeoff to take into account when using Serverless technologies.